Georgia Scorcher

 Georgia Scorcher, or simply Scorcher, is a stand-up roller coaster located at Six Flags Over Georgia located in Austell, Georgia, United States.
-Manufactured by Bolliger & Mabillard, Georgia Scorcher opened on May 8, 1999, and was the last stand-up coaster installation ever built.
+Manufactured by Bolliger & Mabillard, Georgia Scorcher opened on May 8, 1999, and was the last stand-up coaster installation built for almost 24 years until 2023 when SeaWorld Orlando opened Pipeline: The Surf Coaster.
 Georgia Scorcher is 107 ft tall and reaches a maximum speed of 54 mph.
 The attraction was marketed with the tagline, "Put your feet to the fire."

 History

 Georgia Scorcher is the third attraction to occupy this location in the Georgia section of the park.
 It replaced the Ragin' Rivers "wet-dry" raft slide tower that was added for the 1991 season, which itself replaced one of the two Log Jamboree log flumes.

 Unlike Mantis, Chang and The Riddler's Revenge, which opened at Cedar Point in 1996, Six Flags Kentucky Kingdom in 1997 and Six Flags Magic Mountain in 1998 respectively, Georgia Scorcher did not continue the trend of the world's tallest and fastest stand-up roller coasters.
 Its layout is more modest, in fitting with the long, narrow site selected for it.

 On November 10, 1998, Six Flags Over Georgia announced that they would be building a new stand-up roller coaster.
 It would be named Georgia Scorcher and was scheduled to open for 1999 season.

 Georgia Scorcher would open to guests in May 1999.

 The track was originally painted yellow with purple supports.
 For the 2019 season, the track was repainted cherry red with dark grey supports.